Pančevo executions: Aftermath

 Pančevo was liberated by Allied forced as part of the Belgrade offensive in 1944.
-In January 1945, the remains of the 36 Serb civilians executed was discovered in a mass grave.
+In January 1945, the remains of the 36 Serb civilians executed were discovered in a mass grave.
 Forensic evidence noted that the Germans had unearthed the grave and burnt the bones of the victims in an attempt to remove any trace of the execution, prior to their withdrawal.

 Photos

 The executions were extensively photographed by the German war photographer, Gerhard Gronefield for the magazine, Signal.
 In total, fifty images were taken, however Gronefield did not submit the photographs to Signal.
 It was not until 1963 that some of the photos were published in a book, however it did not elicit any public outcry.
 The photographs were later exhibited as part of an exhibition titled The war of annihilation.
 The German news magazine Der Spiegel used the photographs as part of a lead article on War crimes of the Wehrmacht.
 The article prompted eyewitnesses to the executions to come forward, with many more photos being submitted and circulated.
 Gerhard was thus not the only photographer on the day, many German soldiers took photos and witnessed the executions as they “‘wanted to see what it was like”.